Miami-Dade County Arrest Records

 -

-Online Criminal Justice Information System (CJIS): The Miami-Dade Clerk of Courts maintains an online database where you can search for criminal cases by name, case number, or citation number.
+Online Search: Use the Miami-Dade County Clerk's Criminal Justice Information System (CJIS) to search for cases by name, case number, or citation number.

 -